Colin Carmichael and Karen Hancock collected paintbrushes, gallons of orange and white paint, a trailer and a team.

 He had never been on a private jet, after all.

-“Neal Patterson wants us to go up to Kansas City and meet the architects up there to get some ideas for our stadium that we'd be talking about, and also the watch of US Men's World Cup qualifier,” Holder said.
+“Neal Patterson wants us to go up to Kansas City and meet the architects up there to get some ideas for our stadium that we'd be talking about, and also watch the U.S. Men's World Cup qualifier,” Holder said.

-Carmichael, Hancock and longtime assistant coach Justin Elkington wrapped up practice at 5:30 and boarded Neal Patterson’s, the owner of Sporting KC, private jet 30 minutes later.
+Carmichael, Hancock and longtime assistant coach Justin Elkington wrapped up practice at 5:30 and boarded the private plane of Neal Patterson, the owner of Sporting KC.

-The group sat right behind the American’s bench, where the coaches watched the United States Men's National Team coach Jurgen Klinsmann coach from a few feet away.
+The group sat right behind the American bench, where the coaches watched the United States Men's National Team's Jurgen Klinsmann coach from a few feet away.